liuhuigmail/GrowingBugRepository/README.md

 - `docker pull registry.cn-hangzhou.aliyuncs.com/bit-zhuzhihao/growingbugrepository:0.2`

-By simply loading the image with Docker, you can make the system ready for evaluation where all configurations (e.g., Java versions, patch settings, and even all data within the repository) should have been well set.
+By simply loading the image with Docker, you can make the system ready for evaluation where all configurations (e.g., Java versions, paths, and even all data within the repository) should have been well set.

 ## Copyright
 Notably, this bug repository is based on the well-known **Defects4J** https://github.com/rjust/defects4j.
 We reuse its source code as well as the bugs in **Defects4J**.
 The key difference is that **growingBugs** levearages **BugBuilder**[1] to exclude bug-irrelevarange changes from bug-fixing commmits automatically whereas **Defects4J** requests human experts to accomplish the same task.
 Consequently, **growingBugs** can keep growing automatically even ***without human intervention***.